0xshipthecode/osx-echo/README.md

 # osx-echo

-This package is heavily inspired by [whisper-dictation](https://github.com/foges/whisper-dictation) but uses whisper.cpp for transcription, making it much faster.
+This package is heavily inspired by [whisper-dictation](https://github.com/foges/whisper-dictation) but uses whisper.cpp for transcription, making it much faster and only contains remnants of the original code.

 ## Getting started

-1. This project uses `rye` to manage Python installations.
+1. This project uses `rye` to manage Python environments.

 ```
 rye sync